Efforts on to retrieve woman's body from under debris of partially collapsed Gurugram building | Law-Order

 Desperate efforts were underway to retrieve the body of a woman from under the debris of a partially collapsed 18-floor apartment block with rescuers gingerly navigating their way amid fears the entire tower was unstable and at risk, officials said on Saturday, day three after the incident.
 Rescuers have to be careful not to damage key supporting pillars, officials said as anxious family members and residents of Chintels Paradiso in Gurugram’s sector 109 counted the hours since Thursday evening when the dining room floor of a sixth-floor apartment came down, killing two women.

-While Rekha Bhardwaj died on Thursday, Sunita Shrivastava’s body has been stuck under the debris for over 40 hours – and counting.
+While Ekta Bhardwaj died on Thursday, Sunita Shrivastava’s body has been stuck under the debris for over 40 hours – and counting.

 “Damage to any of the pillars could lead to the tower collapsing.
 Therefore, work of cutting and removing debris is being done carefully,” a senior official said.